Three Questions to Ask for Better Service

 Are we using Service tools that enhance the customer experience?

 In addition to following best practices, take advantage of technology that helps you improve the customer experience.
 No need to get too high-tech – the ability to schedule appointments, get text message alerts and notifications and use tablets are the three things customers say would improve their experience with the Service department.
-Fifty-five percent of customers whose service providers contact them by phone say they “definitely will” return for paid service, but among those who receive text message updates, 67 percent “definitely will” return.
+According to J.D.
+Power, 55 percent of customers whose service providers contact them by phone say they “definitely will” return for paid service, but among those who receive text message updates, 67 percent “definitely will” return.
 Text message communication is growing in popularity among the masses —especially millennials — and it’s something your Service department should consider adopting.
 Using these devices and applications in your Service department can increase the chance of a customer coming back, while also helping you stand out from the competition.

 Customers today want a transparent and convenient service experience, and there are simple steps your Service department can take to make sure customers stay happy.
-This will not only increase trust in your brand name, but also increase profit and continuity with your customers.
-By hiring the right people, following the best practices, and using the right tools, you can make a world of difference to customers at your Service department.
+This will not only increase trust in your brand name but also increase profit and continuity with your customers.
+By hiring the right people, following the best practices, and using the right tools, you can make a world of difference to customers in your Service department.